Induction Heating for Vessels and Batch Reactors

 • Consistent product quality.

-• Heater self-contained on vessel generating minimum floor space requirement.
+• Heater self-contained on vessel, allowing minimal floor space requirement.

-Induction heating coil designs are available to suit metallic vessel and tanks of most forms and shapes in current use ranging from a few centre metres to several metres diameter or length.
+Induction heating coil designs are available to suit metallic vessels and tanks of most forms and shapes in current use ranging from a few centremetres to several metres diameter or length.
 Mild steel, clad mild steel, solid stainless steel or non ferrous vessels can be successfully heated.
 Generally a minimum wall thickness of 6mm is recommended.

 Unit rating designs range from 1KW to 1500KW.
 With induction there is no limit on power density input.
 Any limitation that exists is imposed by the maximum heat absorption capacity of the product, process or metallurgical characteristics of the vessel wall material.

 Induction heating embodies all the conveniences of electricity taken direct to the process and transformed to heat exactly where it is required.
-Since heating takes place direct in the vessel wall in contact with the product and the heat losses are extremely low, the system is highly efficient (up to 90%).
+Since the heating takes place direct in the vessel wall which is in contact with the product, and the heat losses are extremely low, the system is highly efficient (up to 90%).

-Induction heating offers many benefits unobtainable by other means and gives improved plant production efficiency and better operating conditions since there is no significant emission of heat to the surroundings.
+Induction heating offers many benefits unobtainable by other means.
+It gives improved plant production efficiency and better operating conditions, since there is no significant emission of heat to the surroundings.